Healthy UNH Blogger: Suzanne Hogan , All Entries

 Luckily at UNH, there a variety of resources at Health Services that can help.Students can make appointments to diagnose S.A.D. and to try free light therapy.Light therapy is an effective treatment in which one sits in front of a light box with their eyes open.They can read, do homework, or just relax in front of the light box.It is recommended to try daily sessions, lasting from 15 minutes to 2 hours.Most sessions last about 30 minutes but can be built up over time.Students can make an appointment by calling Health Services, (603)-862-3823.Along with light therapy, it is recommended to eat healthy, exercise daily, manage stress, and take walks outside to help cope with S.A.D.

-The UNH Health Services website is a great place to learn more about S.A.D. and light therapy treatments.Tagged In: anxiety, cold weather, cope, Depression, energy, Health Services, Healthy UNH, irritability, Light Therapy, manage, Mental Health, S.A.D., sadness, Seasonal Affective Disorder, Sleep, Suzanne Hogan, weight gain, Winter Blues
+The UNH Health Services website is a great place to learn more about S.A.D. and light therapy treatments.Tagged In: anxiety, cold weather, cope, Depression, energy, Health Services, Healthy UNH, irritability, Light Therapy, manage, Mental Health, mental wellness, S.A.D., sadness, Seasonal Affective Disorder, Sleep, Suzanne Hogan, weight gain, Winter Blues

 By: Suzanne Hogan